Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 The Hidden Dangers of Doubtful Matters

-Brothers, let me tell you what happens when we ignore doubt—I've seen it destroy men's lives.
+When we ignore doubt, lives get destroyed.
 A brother takes money from a questionable source, telling himself, "It's probably fine."
-That money enters his home, mixes with his provision, and suddenly his children's food has doubt in it.
-His prayers feel empty.
+That money enters his home, mixes with his provision, and suddenly his prayers feel empty.
 His du'as seem to hit a ceiling.
 Why?
 Because he chose doubt over certainty.

 [Quote,Abdullah ibn al-Mubarak (Kitab al-Zuhd),"I would rather return one dirham from a doubtful source than give 100,000 dirhams in charity."]